cloudify-cosmo/docs.getcloudify.org/content/developer/composer/_index.md

 ## Uploading, Downloading and Validating Blueprints

-Use the buttons displayed after hovering over blueprints name in Project View pane to upload a blueprint to Cloudify Manager, download or validate a blueprint.
+Use the buttons displayed after hovering over blueprints name in Project View pane to upload a blueprint to {{< param mgr_premium_title >}}, download or validate a blueprint.

-Uploading enables you to select to which of the tenants on the Manager you want the blueprint to be uploaded.
+Uploading enables you to select to which of the tenants on the {{< param mgr_premium_title >}} you want the blueprint to be uploaded.
 You can only upload to tenants that your user credentials give you permission to access.

 The download operation downloads the last saved blueprint package as a TAR or ZIP archive.